crizmo/Taiga-v13/README.md

 Taiga is an anime base discord bot which is completely built to be using using slash command The bot is still under developement but the code is public.

+All the codes are in the src folder

 Support server:-
 <p align='center'>